-Hey, what's up, this is Jason Drohn, welcome to today's live stream.
-Today is episode number 62, and we are talking about headlines, and writing copy.
-So good copy is the difference between selling a lot of stuff and not.
+Today’s episode of GSDdaily will be about headlines, and writing copy.
+Good copy is the difference between selling a lot of stuff and not.
 I mean, at the end of the day, sales funnels are sales funnels.

-Most people think of a sales funnel is a collection of pages, but a sales funnel is a whole lot more than just a collection of pages.
+Most people think of a sales funnel as a collection of pages.
+Actually, a sales funnel is a whole lot more than just a collection of pages.
 It is the copy that is on those pages, the headlines, and subheadlines, the video, the features, and benefits, and bullets and all of that stuff.
-And all of it is what drives sales.
+All of it is what drives sales.
 It isn’t just the pages or the layout or the way that pages are set up or structured.
 That stuff matters a whole lot less than what you would think.

-So they read the headline, which helps them understand what the offer, the page, the email is about, but then it also gets them to read the next line.
-And that next line is usually a subheadline or the opening paragraph or whatever.
-And then that paragraph gets them to read the next line or paragraph, and then that gets them to read the next one, all the way down the page.
+They read the headline, which helps them understand what the offer, the page, the email are about.
+In addition, it also gets them to read the next line.
+That next line is usually a subheadline or the opening paragraph or whatever.
+That paragraph gets them to read the next line or paragraph, and then that gets them to read the next one, all the way down the page.

-So when you’re looking at sales letter like stuff, there's some screen capture tools and stuff we use, which record a video of somebody watching a sales video, watching a sales page I should say or scrolling through a sales page.
-Most people read the headlines, and then they go back and they read the subheadlines, and then they find the sections that they get into.
-And then they read those sections down to the buy button.
+When you’re looking at sales letter-like stuff, there are some screen capture tools and stuff we use.
+It records a video of somebody watching a sales video, watching a sales page I should say or scrolling through a sales page.
+Most people read the headlines, and then they go back and they read the subheadlines.
+Then they find the sections that they get into.
+They read those sections down to the buy button.

 They’re kind of like, they scroll the page, and then they go back up to the top, and they scroll the page and then … They’re back and forth, back and forth before they decide they want to buy it.
 It’s even oddly enough, it’s even more prevalent right now in the pandemic, people are sporadically going through sales pages, they’re not looking at sales pages, formulaically, like they have in the past, they were kind of like, up and down, up and down, up and down, “Oh, I’m going to buy.”
 Then they buy, and then the same thing for the upsell, the up and down, up and down.

 It’s interesting the way our psyche has changed because of the pandemic and the crisis.
-But at the end of the day, how to write headlines, you want to hint it to some curiosity, your curiosity wants to propel, to give some urgency, you want to make sure your headline is believable as possible.
-If you can use numbers, numbers are great, but they also engage the logical side of the brain is away from the emotional side of the brain.
+At the end of the day, how to write headlines, you want to hint it to some curiosity.
+Your curiosity wants to propel, to give some urgency.
+You want to make sure your headline is believable as possible.
+If you can use numbers, numbers are great.
+But they also engage the logical side of the brain is away from the emotional side of the brain.

 First of all, I wanted to kind of share some of my copywriting, where I learned copywriting.
 I didn’t necessarily go through any big course, but the copy is one of those things you have to learn by doing.
 There’s no other way, you can go through courses, you can listen to audio programs, you can buy, you can go through Udemy courses, and learn what good copywriting is, and it might take years or decades to figure it out.

-And I started writing copying.
-So I wrote some long-form copy, this is before sales videos were kind of invented.
+When I started writing copying, I wrote some long-form copy, this is before sales videos were kind of invented.
 I wrote some long-form sales copy, and then I started tracking conversions, it wasn’t even conversions, it clicked.
-So 400 people came to the sales page, I’m like, well, shit I didn’t sell anything.
+400 people came to the sales page, I’m like, well, shit I didn’t sell anything.

 Then you tweak the copy again, you wait for another two or 300 visitors, and then you didn’t sell anything.
 And then you tweak the copy again, and then you get one sale after three or 400 visitors.
 Then you tweak the copy again, and you get three sales.
 I mean, mind you that we are 1200 visitors into this tweaking process, but yet we’re starting to get some sales.
 So now with paid traffic, you can do that a lot quicker.